Skip to main content

 Note:

-When configured to check a mirror, DataCheck uses TLS if the mirror is set to use TLS (for more information, see DataCheck for Mirror Configurations in this chapter).
+When configured to check a mirror, DataCheck uses TLS if the mirror is set to use TLS (for more information, see DataCheck for Mirror Configurations).
 The DataCheck service, however, does not automatically restrict access only to mirror members.
 If you wish to restrict DataCheck connections from other systems, you must configure the Allowed Incoming Connections for the %Service_DataCheck service.

 4. Optionally, to restrict access to the service, in the Allowed Incoming Connections box (which displays previously entered server addresses), click Add to add an IP Address.
 Repeat this step until you have entered all permissible addresses.